Maria-sama ga Miteru: Production

+A key point of the series is the sœur (sister) system.
+When she began writing, Konno initially thought, "It would be nice if this lasted about three volumes."
+However, as she wrote, the concept expanded naturally; she realized, "It is inevitable that a sister has a sister.
+Yumi is a first-year student, and Sachiko is a second-year.
+That implies that Sachiko surely has a sister as well," which led to the expansion of the lineage system.

+While the series is often described as a successor to Nobuko Yoshiya's Hana Monogatari (Flower Tales), Konno has explicitly denied this influence.
+She had not read Hana Monogatari until she began receiving questions about it after Maria-sama ga Miteru was published.
+Similarly, regarding the concept of "Class S" (Sisterhood), she stated that while she was aware of the word "Yuri," she had absolutely no intention of writing a story in that genre.
+Instead, Konno stated that the work was created as an antithesis to the Boys' Love genre.

 Media

 Light novels

 After writing the Maria-sama ga Miteru short story, Konno expanded it into a series of novels.
 The first volume was published on April 24, 1998, with illustrations by Reine Hibiki.
 In terms of the storyline, this first novel marks the beginning of the series; the original 1997 short story was reworked and republished in the ninth volume Cherry Blossom in 2001.
 Shueisha published 37 light novels in the series, ending with Farewell Bouquet on April 28, 2012.
 There were also two additional volumes published, the first containing an overview of the series and interviews, and the second featuring an illustration collection.
 Second editions were published starting in 2018 to commemorate its 20th anniversary.
 In February 2003, with 12 volumes released, Konno began to publish more short stories in Cobalt, with illustrations by Hibiki.
 Counting the 1997 debut, 27 short stories were published, which were included in later novels.
 The first five volumes of the light novel series were translated into German by Tokyopop.

 Konno also wrote a spin-off series of light novels titled Oshaka-sama mo Miteru (お釈迦様もみてる, Buddha Watches Too), also illustrated by Hibiki.
 These focus on Yumi's younger brother Yūki and his schoolmates at Hanadera.
-Shueisha published 10 volumes between August 1, 2008 and November 30, 2013.
+Shueisha published 10 volumes between August 1, 2008, and November 30, 2013.